OmshriNT/Bob-Bakery-Shop/README.md

 ### Features

-- Add or Remove from the cart
+- Add or remove items from the cart